 Benefits:

-• Increase calmness and relaxation due to the powerhouse compound apigenin that can also relieve nausea, headaches, and fatigue.
+- Increase calmness and relaxation due to the powerhouse compound apigenin, which can relieve fatigue and support a sense of ease.

 Side Effects